Active Sampling for the Quickest Detection of Markov Networks

 Driven by advances in information sensing and acquisition, many application domains have evolved towards interconnected networks of information sources in which large-scale and complex data is constantly generated and processed for various inferential and decision-making purposes.
-Induced by their physical couplings, such information sources generate data streams that often bear strong correlation structures.
-The couplings and the associated correlation model can represent, for instance, the adjacency of modules in physical networks, the interaction of members in social networks, or the electrical connectivity of buses in power grids.
-Determining the correlation structure governing the data generated by such networks is significantly necessary for designing various inference rules.
+Induced by their physical couplings, such information sources generate data streams that often bear strong statistical dependence structures.
+Probabilistic graphical models, in general, and Markov random fields (MRFs), in particular, provide effective analytical frameworks for encoding the statistical relationship among the datasets generated by different agents in a network~\cite{Ising,PGMbook,Texture,SAR}.

-In this paper the focus is placed on detecting correlation structures of Markov networks~\cite{Spitzer}.
-Such networks are effective in modeling the interactions among network constituents, and are widely used for modeling networks in a wide range of domains (e.g., physics, artificial intelligence, social science)~\cite{Ising,PGMbook,Texture,SAR}.
-The objective of this paper is to design an optimal sequential and data-adaptive strategy for collecting data from a network of agents in order to determine the underlying correlation structure in the data generated by a Markov network.
-Correlation detection has immediate applications in a number of domains, e.g., biometric authentication~\cite{Balakirsky:ISIT07}, blind source separation~\cite{Ku:SP05,Ku:SP06}, sensor networks~\cite{Anandkumar:IT09}, and neural coding~\cite{Solo:ICASSP10}.